-They are all over the place on Pinterest to find something all natural and good for him.
+So I took to Pinterest to find something all natural and good for him.
 And to be honest, it wasn’t difficult at all.
 The difficulty was narrowing it down to one or two.
 I finally settled on this 3 Ingredient Chicken Dog Biscuit.
 I wanted something that wasn’t going to have a lot of ingredients and wouldn’t take much time.

-I pulled to everything I needed.
+I pulled together everything I needed.
 The recipe calls for 1 ¼ cup of flour that is anything but wheat.
 Wheat is one of the top five allergy provoking ingredients for dogs according to the American Kennel Club.
 So, I decided on a combination of brown rice and garbanzo bean flours.

 For the liquid, the recipe called for 3 tablespoons of oil (I used a canola, olive, grape oil blend) and a 1/3 cup of chicken broth.

 After I mixed it up and was ready to start rolling it and realized it was too dry.
 While dog biscuits are supposed to be a little drier, the dough was just too dry.
-I ended adding another tablespoon or so of water and the dough was ready.
+I ended up adding another tablespoon or so of water and the dough was ready.
 I just purchased this really cool rolling pin that has these rings at the end that make it easier to get it to the thickness/thinness you want.
 And of course, I purchased it on Amazon, another one of my favorite places to shop.

 The next important decision was which of my doggy treat cookie cutters I should use.
 These are the cutest little things (again, an Amazon purchase).
 I wanted a biscuit that wasn’t too big so I decided go with the paw print.